Agora: Trust Less and Open More in Verification for Confidential Computing

-Practically, instruction-level validation is an optimization of function-level validation: \vc[s] that are part of the IR can be discharged easily with syntactical matches, avoiding the use of theorem provers.
-On the other hand, function-level validation is directed to the BTM for further solving.
-In practice, we found that most general-purpose \vc[s] (i.e., ones excluding policy-specific predicates) can be validated at the instruction level.
-In our evaluation (\autoref{sec:evaluation}), the instruction-level validation saves about 83\% in constraint size and accelerates the running time of the constraint solving step by 70\%.
-Besides supporting predicates, the function-level validation enables validation of other \vc[s] for extra flexibility, as (untrusted) \vcgen[plural] may generate arbitrary \vc[s].
+Note that for a must policy, $\mathcal{IR}[i]$ is always added to $\mathcal{F}$ to guarantee soundness (definition in \autoref{sec:policy}).
+A must policy takes the conjunction of program facts ($\mathcal{F}$) and other conditions for security check.
+However, this is not required for a may policy, enabling an optimization for may policies.
+In practice, we found that most \vc[s] (excluding policy-specific predicates) can be validated at the instruction level.
+In our evaluation (\autoref{sec:evaluation}), the optimization on a may policy saves about 83\% in constraint size and accelerates the running time of the constraint solving step by 70\%.

 \if false To handle the last case, the BV does the following.
 A function-level proposition $\mathcal{F}$ is constructed to maintain all known facts. $\mathcal{F}$ stores all locally validated relations in logical conjunction.
 Additionally, if for some address $a$, there is an $r \in \mathcal{R}_{SSA}[a]$ which cannot be locally validated, the whole $\mathcal{IR}_{SSA}[a]$ is added to $\mathcal{F}$\done\danfeng{does not sound very efficient}.
 We denote another conjunction $\mathcal{C}$, to store all outstanding relations\hongbo{is outstanding relations a term?}\quan{``outstanding'' is an adjective describing the relations, it's not a term ``outstanding relations''} to be checked (from the last case).
 Those that cannot be added into $\mathcal{F}$ in the previous step are added into $\mathcal{C}$.
 After all instructions of a function are done with local validation, the complete set of $\mathcal{F}$ and $\mathcal{C}$ will be formed.